zuplo/mcp/README.md

 ---

-🚧 Warning!
-In active development! 🚧

-**Attributions**

-Inspired by (with MIT Licensed attributions) - [`modelcontextprotocol/typescript-sdk`](https://github.com/modelcontextprotocol/typescript-sdk)

-# 🚀 About

-`@zuplo/mcp` is a remote server first MCP SDK that aims to be ["minimum common API" compliant as defined by the WinterTC](https://min-common-api.proposal.wintertc.org/).
+`@zuplo/mcp` is a stateless, remote server first MCP SDK that aims to be ["minimum common API" compliant as defined by the WinterTC](https://min-common-api.proposal.wintertc.org/).
 It uses the [`fetch` APIs](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and is intended to work out of the box on Zuplo, Node, Deno, Workerd, etc.

 # 📝 Documentation